jundalisay/spblist/content/en/material/fifth-force.md

 This discrepancy led to the invention of Quantum Electrodynamics by Richard Feynman to account for the excess beyond 2, among others.

-From 2006, and in 2021, scientists in the US measured the muon's `g` again, and then compared the results with those predicted by both Quantum Electrodynamics and Quantum Chromodynamics.
+From 2006, and in 2021, scientists in the US measured the muon's `g` again, and then compared the results with those predicted by both:
+- Quantum Electrodynamics
+- Quantum Chromodynamics.

 They found the difference to be smaller, with the measured value being different from the theoretical prediction from 9 decimal places.